Newest Restaurant Supply and Restaurant Equipment

 Should You Serve Alcohol or Not?

-One of the many questions that face anyone opening a food service business is whether or not they should serve alcoholic beverages.
-Once the decision is made, there are a couple of things you must do before serving the drinks on your premises, which involves budgeting, planning, preparation and paperwork.
-If you are having a difficult time making a decision on whether or not to sell alcoholic beverages, you might find it beneficial to look over the advantages and disadvantages of doing so.
+One of the many questions that face anyone opening a food service business is whether or not to serve alcoholic beverages.
+If you are having a difficult time deciding, you might find it beneficial to review the advantages and disadvantages of introducing alcohol to your restaurant menu.

-• When it comes to serving drinks you can find many benefits.
-One of the biggest benefits is the amount of profit that the sales can bring in.
-Depending on what drinks you serve, you may see a substantial portion of your profits come from the alcohol sales alone.
-This can be quite enticing, especially to a business that is starting out and struggling to see a profit.
-Drinks sell well at competitive prices.
-The amount you make during regular services might even allow you to offer discounted prices during off-peak hours.
+When it comes to serving alcoholic drinks, there are numerous benefits.
+One of the biggest benefits is the profit that alcohol sales typically bring in.
+Depending on what type of alcoholic drinks you serve, you may start to see a substantial portion of your profits come from alcohol sales alone.
+This can be quite enticing, especially for a business that is just starting out and struggling to see a profit.
+Alcoholic drinks sell well, and you can set prices to be quite competitive.
+The amount of profit you make during peak hours might even allow you to offer discounted prices during off-peak times.

-• Selling alcohol has its disadvantages as well.
-From the beginning it can seem daunting.
+Selling alcohol has its disadvantages as well.
 You will be required to obtain a liquor license, and depending on where you are located, that could be a lengthy and costly process.
-The regulations to get a license are quite strict and you must adhere to them long after your license is granted.
+Be aware that the regulations to get a license are quite strict and you must adhere to them long after your license is granted.
 In some areas, you will need a separate license for each type of alcoholic beverage you sell.
-There are also some places where licenses are limited and if they have maxed their limits, then you will have to wait until a license becomes available.
-All of this can make it difficult to even start the process of serving drinks.
+There are also some places where licenses are limited and if they have reached the maximum available licenses alloted, you will have to wait until a license becomes available.
+All of this can make it difficult to even begin the process of serving alcohol on your premises.

-• When you sell alcohol you will be required to look at identification for every customer.
-You need to ensure that they are of legal age and the identification is valid.
+If you sell alcohol, your staff will be required to understand how to look at the identification of each customer to be sure that they are of legal age and that their identification is valid.
 Failure to do so can result in drastic consequences.
-If you serve alcohol to somebody who is underage, you could receive fines, lose your license to serve alcohol, and possibly have your business shut down.
+Serving alcohol to somebody who is underage could result in fines, loss of your license to serve alcohol, and possibly even having your business shut down.

 Found this article helpful?
 Read more relevant articles and how-to's in the food service industry.